Kate Swanson is an Australian writer and dancer with nearly 40 years' experience in ballet, jazz, flamenco, ballroom, Latin and bellydance.

 There are ways to avoid this kick altogether.
 If you can choreograph your routine so the cola is already in the air - such as at the end of a turn - you'll find it much easier to grab.
 Alternatively, you can stop and do a showy backbend, picking up the train before you straighten up.
 Or if you're dancing a more gitana style with deep forward bends, you could pick up the train on one of those.

 Of course, it helps if you have a well-made dress.
-In the clip above, notice how the dancer is able to pick up her train without bending over at all, because the ruffles come so high.
-I'm not convinced it's the most elegant way to pick up a train, though!
+I've seen dancers who are able to pick up their trains without bending over at all because the ruffles come so high.
+I'm not convinced that's the most elegant way to pick up a train, though!